 HP Laptop Running Slow?
-4 Ways to Speed It Up
+Here’s Why & How to Solve It

-In this article, we'll first explore the reasons why an HP laptop may be slow, then share a few effective ways and tips to speed it up.
+Note: we assume that you've already known and tried the "restart" solution, which is often the quick fix for many PC issues.
+Instead, we'll first explore the reasons why an HP laptop may run slowly, followed by a few effective ways and tips that could potentially speed it up.

-The fixes and tips introduced in this post should apply to all HP laptop models including Envy 13/15/17, Pavilion 15/17, Spectre, and Stream Notebook as long as it's running Microsoft Windows 7, 8.1, or latest Windows 10.
+The fixes and tips introduced in this post should apply to all HP laptop models such as Envy 13/15/17, Pavilion 15/17, Spectre, and Stream Notebook as long as it's running Microsoft Windows 7, 8.1, or latest Windows 10.

 Why is my HP laptop so slow?